Facts About Schizophrenia And Mental Health

 Heritability studies have shown that schizophrenia likely has a significant genetic component, with a family history of the disease constituting the largest known risk factor.
 However, the exact genes responsible haven’t yet been pinpointed.

 Emerging research indicates that this condition may not be explained by just one or two genes.
-Instead, it may involve many different genetic variants affecting the formation of the nervous system.
+Instead, schizophrenia may involve many different genetic variants affecting the formation of the nervous system.
 This suggests that schizophrenia could be understood in part as a developmental brain disorder.

 Not everyone with a high genetic risk for schizophrenia will experience symptoms of the disease.
 Other factors that can influence the odds of developing psychosis include those listed below: